pi3d/pi3d.github.com/html/_sources/FAQ.txt

 I see nothing but a black screen.

+  This can be caused by running out of GPU memory.
+From v2.20 there will be a Logger message to this effect.
+See below for questions using pi3d.Log

   Possibly something has gone wrong in a shader, such as using a shader requiring texture coords (i.e. mat_relfect) on a Model exported with no uv mapping.